Fiddler's Green

 In film

-- In the George Romero movie Land Of The Dead, the human holdout, surrounded by water, is a former luxury development called Fiddler's Green.
+- In George A. Romero's Land of the Dead, the human holdout, surrounded by water, is a former luxury development called Fiddler's Green.

 In the United States military